“My Grindr date took me to a Muslim Wedding in KL!”

 Keep an open mind and have fun!

 Embrace it!
 You’re on an adventure, in brand new exciting cultures, with all sorts of characters out there.
-If you use them right, gay dating apps may be the difference between a good travelling experience and a great one.
+If you use them right, gay dating apps may be the difference between a good traveling experience and a great one.

 Author: Andy Goes to Asia